Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Introduction

-Although theoretically relevant in many contemporary RCTs, decision-making under treatment heterogeneity in the multivariate context is considerably more complex compared to the non-heterogeneous and/or univariate setting.
-Generalizations are subject to assumptions that need to be carefully evaluated in light of the research problem at hand.
-First, the multivariate setting demands an analysis method that incorporates the correlation between outcome variables (i.e. a multivariate analysis method) to obtain accurate decision error rates \citep[e.g.][]{Kavelaars2020}.
-For accurate inference regarding conditional treatment effects, the analysis should not only include the overall correlation among the trial population, but should also be flexible enough to deal with correlations that differ over subpopulations.
-The latter is not evident in existing multivariate analysis methods for binary outcome variables: Some methods impose the marginal correlation structure of the trial population on subpopulations (e.g. multivariate probit models by \citet{Chib1995} or \citet{Rossi2005} and multivariate logit models by \citet{Malik1973} and \citet{OBrien2004}).
+{ While multivariate treatment effects for patients with specific characteristics are theoretically relevant for many contemporary RCTs contributing to the personalization of treatments, decision-making under treatment heterogeneity in the multivariate context is considerably more complex compared to the non-heterogeneous and/or univariate setting.
+Generalizations to the heterogeneous and multivariate context are subject to assumptions that need to be carefully evaluated in light of the research problem at hand.
+First, the multivariate setting demands an analysis method that incorporates the correlation between dependent variables (i.e., a multivariate analysis method) to obtain accurate decision error rates \citep[e.g.,][]{Sozu2010,Sozu2016,Kavelaars2020}.
+Ignoring or misspecifying a non-zero correlation can result in over- or underestimation of the required sample size and thus affects the statistical power of the analysis.
+For accurate inference regarding conditional average treatment effects, the analysis should not only include the overall correlation among the trial population, but should also be flexible enough to deal with correlations that differ over subpopulations.
+The latter is not evident in existing multivariate analysis methods for binary dependent variables: Some methods impose the marginal correlation structure of the trial population on subpopulations (e.g., multivariate probit models by \citet{Chib1995} or \citet{Rossi2005} and multivariate logit models by \citet{Malik1973} and \citet{OBrien2004}).
 Second, the interpretation of treatment effects can be complex in multivariate non-linear models.
-Creating insights in so-called marginal effects is strongly recommended in treatment comparison, demanding any multivariate method to return interpretable univariate effects \citep{FDA2017, OBrien2004}.
-Several existing multivariate models lack insight into marginal distributions \citep[e.g][]{Malik1973}.
-Third, multivariate methods may estimate a single regression parameter to capture the relation between a covariate and all outcome variables \citep[e.g.][]{OBrien2004,Rossi2005}.
-The latter assumes that all outcome variables vary identically over the full support of the covariate: An assumption that may be too strict to hold in practice.
+Creating insights into so-called marginal effects (i.e., treatment effects on the individual dependent variables) is recommended in treatment comparison, demanding any multivariate method to return interpretable univariate effects \citep{FDA2017, OBrien2004}.
+Some existing multivariate models lack insight into marginal distributions \citep[e.g][]{Malik1973}.
+Third, some multivariate methods estimate a single regression parameter to capture the relation between a covariate and all dependent variables \citep[e.g.,][]{OBrien2004,Rossi2005}.
+The latter assumes that all dependent variables vary identically over the full support of the covariate.
+In other words, all relations between the covariate and the outcome variable have the same size and direction.
+Clearly, such an assumption may be too strict to hold in practice. }